 Progress will be charted on an electronic portfolio with support from clinical and educational supervisors and the Trust College Tutor.
 ARCP (annual review of competence and progression) will be based on trainee progress in each of fourteen high level capabilities in practice, using the professional judgement of trained expert assessors.
 This is a change from the previously perceived ‘tick box’ approach of previous curricula and a positive development.

 All rotations consist of 6 x 4-month rotations with the third year consisting of 2 x 6-month rotations.
 IMT3 will consist of 2 x 6-month placements in specialties primarily included in the acute take where the trainee can function as the “medical registrar”.
 Our IMT programmes incorporate acute and non- acute specialties to give trainees a broad variety of training and experiences.

-The first two years of training will be based in the same Trust.
+The first two years of training will be based in the same Trust, or as per your Oriel offer.
 Where possible the allocated IMT 3 year will be in the same site as the IMT 1&2 year.
 Allocation of IMT3 posts will try to ensure as many trainees as possible get their first choice but will also be based on the needs of the individual trainee and the needs for service provision across the region.
 The Training Programme Director (TPD) for IMT will lead the allocation process.
-Selection process for ST4 higher specialty training will not take into account the specialties undertaken in IMT3.
+Selection process for ST4 higher specialty training will not taken into account the specialties undertaken in IMT3.